RedMadRobot/figma-export/CONFIG.md

     lightHCModeSuffix: '_lightHC'
     # [optional] If useSingleFile is true, customize the suffix to denote a dark high contrast color.
 Defaults to '_darkHC'
     darkHCModeSuffix: '_darkHC'
   # [optional]
+  variablesColors:
+    # [optional] Identifier of the file containing primitives color components
+    primitivesFileId: KfF6DnJTWHGZzC912345
+    # [optional] Name of the column containing color variables in the primitive table.
+If a value is not specified, the default values ​​will be taken
+    primitivesCollectionName: Collection_1
+    # [required] Identifier of the file containing tokens color components
+    tokensFileId: shPilWnVdJfo10YF12345
+    # [required] Name of the column containing light color variables in the tokens table
+    tokensLightCollectionName: Light
+    # [optional] Name of the column containing dark color variables in the tokens table
+    tokensDarkCollectionName: Dark
+    # [optional] Name of the column containing light high contrast color variables in the tokens table
+    tokensLightHCCollectionName: Contast Light
+    # [optional] Name of the column containing dark high contrast color variables in the tokens table
+    tokensDarkHCCollectionName: Contast Dark
+    # [optional] RegExp pattern for color name validation before exporting.
+If a name contains "/" symbol it will be replaced by "_" before executing the RegExp
+    nameValidateRegexp: '^([a-zA-Z_]+)$'
+    # [optional] RegExp pattern for replacing.
+Supports only $n
+    nameReplaceRegexp: 'color_$1'
+  # [optional]
   icons:
     # [optional] Name of the Figma's frame where icons components are located